kitnil/awesome/README.md

 ## Others

+- [HowToHunt](https://github.com/KathanP19/HowToHunt) - Tutorials and Things to Do while Hunting Vulnerability.
+- [companies-sponsoring-visas](https://github.com/shubheksha/companies-sponsoring-visas) - A list of companies that sponsor employees from other countries.
 - [get-a-software-engineering-job](https://github.com/workattech/get-a-software-engineering-job) - Get a Software Engineering Job - Ultimate Guide
 - [javascript-dev-bookmarks](https://github.com/didicodes/javascript-dev-bookmarks) - A collection of articles that will help you get better at JavaScript.
 - [bash-insulter](https://github.com/hkbakke/bash-insulter) - Insults the user when typing wrong command